jackyxuui/challenge/README.md

+PS: after run "npm install" and "npm start", please open the browser and goes to 'http://localhost:3000/'

 ## Introduction:

 Believe it or not, Walmart Mexico is a growing startup-like division within Walmart that is looking for fullstack front-end developers like yourself to help it scale to a be a billion dollar revenue division.